Kapil7982/NeedInDeed/README.md

 # NeedInDeed

-This is an eCommerce Spring Boot Website.
+This is an eCommerce Spring Boot Application.

 # User side features